ubc-library-rc/rdm/content/10-4_AI-Assisted-Data-De-identification.md

 We are now going to replicate our second workshop on manual de-identification methods using Co-Pilot, to see its capabilities in assisting with the de-identification process.
 Microsoft Copilot is an AI-powered assistant embedded directly across the Microsoft ecosystem, including Windows and Office 365.

-Here is the same dummy dataset (INSERT DUMMY DATASET) for you to download and use for this workshop.
+Here is the same [dummy dataset](https://ubc-library-rc.github.io/rdm/content/exercise_files/WorkerSatisfaction_deIDsteps_workshop04_v01_shared.xlsx) for you to download and use for this workshop.
 {: .note}

 ## Using the MS Co-Pilot embedded assistant to help with data de-identification